 A beach with something for everyone…

-Accra Beach is where the locals go for a swim – or a sea bath as its known here.
+Accra Beach (aka Rockley Beach) is where the locals go for a swim – or a sea bath as it’s known here.
 Beautiful white sand and a turquoise sea with something to offer everyone, from kids who want to paddle with Mum or Dad or boogie boarders looking for wave action.

 Tall, wispy casuarina trees, almonds and coconut palms fringe the sand and shield the beach from the car park and road.
 There’s plenty of space to spread out and you can usually find an area with a sea view unobstructed by the sun loungers.

-It’s usually calm early in the morning and a great place for a walk or run as an add on to the south coast board walk which joins it on the western end.
+It’s usually calm early in the morning and a great place for a walk or run as an add-on to the south coast board walk which joins it at the western end.